mlswg/mls-protocol/draft-ietf-mls-protocol.md

 siblings of all the nodes in its direct path, excluding the root.

-The _filtered direct path_ of a leaf node L is the node's direct path, with any node removed whose child on the copath of L has an empty resolution (keeping in mind that any unmerged leaves of the copath child count toward its resolution).
+The _filtered direct path_ of a leaf node L is the node's direct path, with any node removed whose child on the copath of L has an empty resolution.
 The removed nodes do not need their own key pairs because encrypting to the node's key pair would be equivalent to encrypting to its non-copath child.